Devyn Garcia: Early life

-Garcia was born in Miami Beach, Florida, to a Cuban-American father of Spanish descent via the Canary Islands, and mother, Jennie Pickens, whose ancestry is multiracial (black, white, and Native American).
-She has an older and a younger sister.
+Garcia was born and raised in Miami Beach, Florida.
+Her Cuban-American father, of Spanish descent via the Canary Islands, was a DJ, and her mother, Jennie Pickens, a former model, is of multiracial ancestry (black, white, and Native American).
+Pickens was signed to Ford Models after entering the agency's 1992 supermodel contest and worked as a model until about 2006; she later became a firefighter.
+Garcia has a younger sister.